michaelyatco/choredoor/ChoreDoorMaster.md

 Task: Finally, add the `currentlyPlaying` variable within the `startRound()` function and set it to `true`.

 Congratulations!
 You've successfully built your first Milestone Project and created a fun interactive game utilizing your __HTML__, __CSS__, and __JavaScript__ knowledge.
 Be proud of how far you've come.
-If, however, you feel like taking this project to the next level (ie. adding more flourish to the __HTML__ and __CSS__, score keeping, determining highest winning streak, etc.), we invite you to take on the challenges presented in the __Next Steps__ section of this Milestone Project.
+If you feel like taking this project to the next level (ie. adding more flourish to the __HTML__ and __CSS__, score keeping, determining highest winning streak, etc.), we invite you to take on the challenges presented in the __Next Steps__ section of this Milestone Project.